HomeLight offers a quick, easy way to find full-service realtors and compare multiple options.

 HomeLight doesn’t offer commission savings and doesn’t seem to have quality criteria for the agents in its network.
 The typical listing commission is just under 3%.
 However, Clever offers a 1.5% listing fee, and Ideal Agent charges a 2% rate.
 Both companies have high vetting standards for the agents in their networks.

-No matter how what service you end up using, we always recommend comparing at least 2–3 agents to ensure you find the best fit for your situation.
+No matter what service you end up using, we always recommend comparing at least 2–3 agents to ensure you find the best fit for your situation.

 FAQ